Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Appendix

 \subsection{Comparison with other models}

-A quantitative comparison of $g_{OO}(r)$ at the highest concentrations is shown in Fig.~\ref{fig:RDF_OO_comparison_Avula}.
-This flattening of the second solvation shell is commonly understood to reflect the structure-breaking nature of the ions.
+A quantitative comparison of $g_{OO}(r)$ at the lowest and highest concentrations with data from ref. \cite{avula2023understanding} (with slightly different concentration values) is shown in Fig.~\ref{fig:RDF_OO_comparison_Avula}.
+The flattening of the second solvation shell with increasing concentration is commonly associated with the structure-breaking nature of the ions.

-In Fig.~\ref{fig:RDF_ions_NaCl_comp_Zhang} we compare our model with the DeePMD one (using SCAN as a functional) trained by Zhang et al. \cite{Zhang2022}; we observe a qualitatively good agreement even with this model trained with completely different ground-truth data.
+In Fig.~\ref{fig:RDF_ions_NaCl_comp_Zhang} we compare our model again with a DeePMD model trained on SCAN-DFT\cite{Zhang2022}; we observe a qualitatively good agreement even with this model trained with completely different ground-truth data.

+In Fig.~\ref{fig:RDF_NaCl_Cs_Avula_2} we report the comparison for O-X PMF $w(r)$ between our model and DeePMD-revPBD-D3 from ref. \cite{avula2023understanding}.
+We observe a substantial difference between the models for $w_{O-Na^+}(r)$ while the other profiles are almost superimposed.
+Our $w_{O-Na^+}(r)$ is more structured than the DeePMD profile, with a lower minimum and a higher maximum, resulting in a larger free-energy hydration barrier.
+Also, we notice the closer distance between O-Na for our model than for DeePMD.
+These differences cannot be ascribed to concentration effects as demonstrated by Fig. \ref{fig:PMF_3.56m_0.89m_comparison}.
+Numerical values for the ion-oxygen PMF barriers are reported in tables \ref{table:PMF1} and \ref{table:PMF2}.

 Another commonly investigated property to characterize the arrangement of water molecules in the first solvation shell of an ion is the distribution of the angle between the ion–oxygen vector and the water molecular orientation.
 Specifically, we consider the angle between the ion–oxygen vector and the water dipole vector, defined as the bisector of the HOH angle of the selected water molecule (see Fig.~\ref{fig:Angular_distribution}).
 For cations, the distribution exhibits a pronounced peak near $-0.75$, corresponding to an angle of approximately $139^\circ$.
 This indicates that water molecules preferentially orient with their oxygen atom pointing toward the positively charged ion, while the hydrogen atoms are directed outward.
 The smaller Na$^+$ ion exerts a stronger electrostatic field than Cs$^+$, resulting in a sharper and more localized angular distribution.
 In contrast, the larger and more weakly interacting Cs$^+$ produces a broader distribution, reflecting a greater orientational flexibility of the surrounding water molecules.
 For anions, a distinct peak is observed near $+0.6$, corresponding to an angle of about $52^\circ$.
 This orientation indicates that water molecules tilt such that one of their hydrogen atoms points toward the anion, consistent with hydrogen bonding to the negatively charged species.
 We compare our model predictions at $c = 3.56$~m with results obtained from the DeepMD model at $c = 3$~m.~\cite{avula2023understanding} Despite the slight difference in concentration, the very good agreement further validates the reliability of the present model.